Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 ## Introduction/Principle ##

-this repo contain all files needed to control  Omni-λ Zolix monochromator in python.
+this repo contains all files needed to control  Omni-λ Zolix monochromator in python.

 the principle is to use a server conected to the monochromator with ominspec and send python instruction as client to the server.